 When we are fully present in the moment, we lose the ability to measure risk and regulate ourselves in the same way.
 So in this state I repeatedly made the decision to keep opening myself to feeling and allowing the collective suffering in my experience, despite this taking a huge toll on my wellbeing.
 There are huge swathes of the collective conscious that are deeply disturbing and painful.
 Seeing and feeling them as they are was truly awful in a way that I find impossible to describe now.

 It is worth saying that there were also moments of uncovering unimaginable beauty and magic that exist outside of how we normally experience reality.

 It is also possible to end up in a ‘dead end’, where you reach a limit of your consciousness that you are unwilling or unable to push through/ face up to and you get stuck in a difficult place.
-Once you have seen something, it is hard to unsee it and retreat can be difficult.
+Once you have seen something, it is hard to unsee it and you can get stuck in what is called a ‘dark night of the soul’.
 Daniel talks about this very clearly in his book.

 Why Did I Do It?

 I was in an unusual situation where I experienced a huge amount of trauma and suffering in life, coupled with a level of physical stability and belief in my own capacity to improve my situation.
 Most people experience only one or the other – i.e. their life is so hard they struggle to cope or their life is stable enough that they don’t feel they need to question their entire reality.
 I have heard it called ‘just the right amount of suffering’.